Skip to main content

 • "Have you been taking your medications regularly?
 What meds are you taking?"

 • "A little exercise is important to improving our general health.
-Are you exercising regularly?"
+Are you getting regular movement?"

 • "How are your glasses/hearing aids?
 Are they still working well?
 Can you see/hear as well as when you first got them?"

-• "I want to make sure we follow your wishes.
+• "I want to make sure we follow your wishes on the kind of care you want.
 Do you have an advanced medical directive or living will?
 Does your doctor have a copy?"

 Tips for the conversation: